EnMAP-Box/enmapbox-training/EARSeL2022/Part_II.Working_with_Spectral_Libraries.md

    ![Crosshair Pixel Grid Canvas](img/speclib_crosshair_pixelgrid2.png)

-   Continue identifying pixel profiles by selecting locations using the *hires_berlin.bsq* as reference.
+3. Continue identifying pixel profiles by selecting locations using the *hires_berlin.bsq* as reference.
-   As alternative to the mouse you can use the following short-cuts to identify pixel profiles:
+   As an alternative to the mouse you may use the short-cuts to change the pixel positions:

    | Shortcut     | Action                                   |
    |--------------|------------------------------------------|